 —Hierochlöe odorata.
 (Hierochloe odorata).
 (25) HIEC-18.
 Packet: $3.00

 'SWEET GRASS', 'HOLY GRASS'.
 Sweetly vanilla/coumarin scented grass to 1 - 2 feet, with graceful brownish panicles in June and July.
 North temperate regions from Europe, through N. Asia and N. America.
 Zone 3.
 This is the source of the well-known sweetgrass braids used as sacred incense by N. American Indians.
 It is not well known that it was also sacred to early European peoples, and is still used to strew in churches on festival days.
 Used for flavoring in tropical Asia.
 Perhaps we can all use this grass to help us remember our common humanity.
-Germinates in 2 weeks to 6 months, but KNO3 or 100ppm GA-3 speeds this to 2 - 4 weeks or so.
+Germinates in 2 weeks to 6 months, but KNO3 or 100ppm GA-3 speeds this to 2 - 4 weeks.
+Light helps.
 We supply rubbed seed.
 (The name Hierochloe odorata is repeated above so that the search engines can find it - they don't seem to do well with the "Ö")

 "The danger is not that a particular class is unfit to govern.
 Every class is unfit to govern."—Lord Acton, 1881.

 CANNABIDACEAE.
 Two species of twining dioecious vines, of easy cultivation.
 To save your own seed, plant several, to be sure of having both sexes.

 —Humulus Lupulus.
 (50) HUMU-6.
 Packet: $2.50 EU ORGANIC SEED

 Click for photo of seedlings »